Please take note we are a Wilderness Camp in a big 5 Reserve with no fences around the Camping Site.

 The dates shown below are a general guide only and seasonal times should be confirmed with the park when booking.

-Peak: 10 Dec- 15 Jan, Easter and some long weekends and special events
+Peak: 10 Dec- 15 Jan, Easter and other long weekends and special events

 Off Peak: 15 Jan-30 April to 1 May- 31 Oct & 1 Nov- 10 Dec